 Repeat business is another KPI that is even better for your business.
 It keeps track of the people who engage in business with your company on a routine basis.

-Earlier, running an online business was a shot in the dark, and you had to make blind choices to hopefully improve your performance.
+Earlier, running an online business was shot in the dark, and you had to make blind choices to hopefully improve your performance.
 The arrival of KPIs changed the entire outlook of content marketing.
 Now, people can make use of these educational analytics to gauge their business’s well-being and also fix issues or ‘leaks’ that were otherwise left unaddressed.
 The KPIs that we have mentioned in this blog will give you a good idea of how to measure your content marketing success.